maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### The Sharper Image Catalogue, or technology porn halts the narrative

 Any object shouldn't be described so much it halts the story.
-Description shouldn't convey everything in the plot, even in genres focused a lot on certain details.
+The description shouldn't convey everything in the plot, even in genres focused a lot on certain details.

 #### The Food Channel, or the author stops to describe the specials

 Only use food descriptions relevant to larger plot elements or action.
 Otherwise, skimp on the details and make it quick.

-#### Magic-onomics, of characters funds are from nowhere
+#### Magic-onomics, or characters funds are from nowhere

-Novels have some suspension of disbelief with funds, but don't stretch it too much.
+Novels have some suspension of disbelief with funds but don't stretch it too much.
 Don't half-bake the reasons either.
 Don't randomly introduce these reasons unless they're focal to the plot.

 **Tip:** Avoid these common setting pitfalls.